 Sir Gordon Conway

-In 1976, Professor Conway set up the Centre for Environmental Technology at the college.
-Throughout the 1970s and 1980s, he lived and worked extensively abroad in Asia and the Middle East working for such institutions as the Ford Foundation, the World Bank and USAID.
-He also directed the Sustainable Agriculture Program at the International Institute for Environment and Development (IIED) and served as Vice-Chancellor of the University of Sussex.
-From 1998 to 2004, Professor Conway served as President of the Rockefeller Foundation.
-Subsequently, he served as Chief Scientific Adviser to the UK Department for International Development as well as President of the Royal Geographical Society.
+Gordon Conway is a pioneer of sustainable agriculture, developing integrated pest management programs for the State of Sabah in Malaysia.
+He joined Imperial College in 1970 setting up the Centre for Environmental Technology in 1976.
+In the 1970s and 1980s he lived and worked extensively in Asia and the Middle East, for the Ford Foundation, World Bank and USAID.
+He directed the Sustainable Agriculture Programme at IIED and became representative of the Ford Foundation in New Delhi.
+Subsequently he became Vice-Chancellor of the University of Sussex and Chair of IDS.
+From 1998-2004 he was President of the Rockefeller Foundation and from 2004- 2009 Chief Scientific Adviser to DFID and President of the Royal Geographical Society.